madilraza/rai-auto-converter-chrome-extension/README.md

 * Default: Redemption price

 #### Conversion rate interval
-The conversion rate is continuously updated in order to offer an acurate conversion without delays.
+The conversion rate is continuously updated in order to offer an accurate conversion without delays.
 The update interval time can be adjusted in seconds.
-* Minimun: 3
+* Minimum: 3
-* Maximun: 3600 (1 hour)
+* Maximum: 3600 (1 hour)
 * Default: 300 (5 minutes)

-## Further developmens
+## Further developments
 New features to be added:
 * Conversion for other currencies
-* Blakclisting URLs
+* Blacklisting URLs
-* New proposals from the [Reflexer Labs](https://reflexer.finance/)
+* New proposals from the [Reflexer Labs](https://reflexer.finance/) community

 ## License
 Distributed under the MIT License.
 See [LICENSE](LICENSE) for more information.

 ## Issues
-Please, submit any found issues of proposals [here](https://github.com/JairoFra/rai-auto-converter-chrome-extension/issues).
+Please, submit any issues or proposals [here](https://github.com/JairoFra/rai-auto-converter-chrome-extension/issues).